Instructor and program coordinator

 - Bachelor of Science in Psychology and Biology, Millikin University

 Stanley lives in Platteville with her two children and cat.
-She enjoys reading and spending free time with friends and family.
-She enjoys working with students in an online format.
-She has firsthand knowledge of the difficulties of balancing work, family and school and understands the relief and convenience that distance learning opportunities offer.
+She enjoys reading, competitive ballroom dancing, and spending free time with friends and family.
+She enjoys working with students in a variety of formats.
+She has firsthand knowledge of the difficulties of balancing work, family, and school as she completes the final portions of her dissertation research.